pgdr/talks/kraftig/talk.md

 * The micro number should be increased whenever the implementation changes, while the API does not.

 * If Micro contains a letter, a=alpha, b=beta, rc=release candidate
   * beta is intended stable, but may change
   * rc is feature frozen

 ## Why the obsession with version numbers?

+Because better men than we paved the road.
+They wrote unix, GNU coreutils, Linux, all the software that we use and adore.
+They found a way.
+(Quote Eric S Raymond)

 A version is defined by its API, its functionality